vuestorefront/shopware-pwa/docs/landing/getting-started/README.md

 1. Edit the `shopware-pwa.config.js` file inside the root directory of your project
 2. Fill it with the data from your instance ([how to prepare your Shopware 6 instance](./prepare-shopware))
+3. Define allowed hosts to be used in your PWA instance

 ```js
 module.exports = {